-The graphics above provide an overall view of the SafeWaze Mobile SAFELINK Horizontal Lifeline System being used during the deck forming operation.
-The typical SAFELINK System uses an overhead horizontal lifeline connected to a STOPLINK Brake supported by aluminum posts, cross-arm straps and other approved anchorages covered in this manual.
-The user wears a fixed D-ring full-body harness, and is attached to the overhead horizontal lifeline with a self-retracting device (SRD).
+The graphics above provide an overall view of the Safewaze Mobile SafeLink Horizontal Lifeline System being used during the deck forming operation.
+The typical SafeLink System uses an overhead horizontal lifeline connected to a Stoplink Brake supported by aluminum posts, cross-arm straps and other approved anchorages covered in this manual.
+The user wears a full-body harness, and is attached to the overhead horizontal lifeline with a Self-Retracting Lifeline (SRL).
 Self-locking connectors must be used for all attachments of the user to the horizontal lifeline.
-This User Manual specifies the components to be used and describes permissible variations to the SAFELINK System.
+This User Manual specifies the components to be used and describes permissible variations to the SafeLink System.

 It should be noted that the horizontal lifeline is positioned overhead, which provides certain advantages, including:

-- 1. The horizontal lifeline should not constitute an obstruction to the worker; - 2.
-If an employee should fall, it is less likely that the fall would pull another co-worker off of the elevated work surface; - 3.
+- The horizontal lifeline should not constitute an obstruction to the worker; - If an employee should fall, it is less likely that the fall would pull another co-worker off of the elevated work surface: - 3.
 The total fall distance is minimized by providing an overhead horizontal lifeline.

-THE HORIZONTAL LIFELINE SHOULD NEVER BE POSITIONED BELOW THE ELEVATION OF THE FIXED D-RING ON THE BACK OF THE FULL-BODY HARNESS.
-1
+THE HORIZONTAL LIFELINE SHOULD NEVER BE POSITIONED BELOW THE ELEVATION OF THE DORSAL D-RING ON THE BACK OF THE FULL-BODY HARNESS.

-SAFELINK SYSTEM OVERVIEW and CONNECTIONS
+SAFELINK SYSTEM OVERVIEW AND CONNECTIONS

-A complete Mobile SAFELINK fall protection system consists of the following components: Anchorage, Body Support, and Connecting Devices.
-A list of component options is detailed on pages 8-9 of this manual.
+A complete Mobile SafeLink fall protection system consists of the following components: Anchorage, Body Support, and Connecting Devices.
+A list of component options is detailed on pages 7-9 of this manual.

-There are a number of different configurations that can make up a complete SAFELINK System.
-Typically, the SAFELINK System will be setup as a dual-point anchorage system, and the lifeline assembly portion of the system will be made up of the same components for most applications: The Come-A-Long, SafetyLink Strap, Cable, Fist-Grip Cable Clamps, Carabiners, StopLink Brake, and Shoulder Eye-Bolts, as shown in Fig. A below.
+There are a number of different configurations that can make up a complete SafeLink System.
+Typically, the SafeLink System will be setup as a dual-point anchorage system, and the lifeline assembly portion of the system will be made up of the same components for most applications: The Come-A-Long, SafetyLink Strap, Cable, Fist-Grip Cable Clamps, Carabiners, Stoplink Brake, and Shoulder Eye-Bolts, as shown in Fig. A below.
 The most common anchorage option is outlined in Fig. A below: A PVC sleeve is inserted into pre-poured concrete, into which aluminum posts are inserted, once the concrete has set.
 Figures B-G detail other anchorage configuration options.

-See pages 8-12 for detailed component descriptions and installation instructions.
+See pages 7-12 for detailed component descriptions and installation instructions.